-Illinois State Police and American Legion Officials Prepare for Summer Youth Police Program
+Illinois State Police and American Legion officials prepare for summer youth police program

-Springfield – The Illinois State Police (ISP) and the American Legion announce plans for the 47th Annual American Legion Youth Police Camp (ALYPC) at Camp Lincoln, located at 1301 North MacArthur Boulevard, in Springfield, Illinois, from June 23-28, 2019.
+SPRINGFIELD – Officials with the Illinois State Police (ISP) and the American Legion announce plans for the 45th Annual American Legion Youth Police Camp (ALYPC).
+The camp will again be held at the Illinois State Police Academy in Springfield, Illinois, and will run June 25-30, 2017.

-Dozens of aspiring teens from across Illinois will discover career opportunities through training with police and military.
-The primary purpose of the ALYPC is to establish an interactive and positive relationship between Illinois teens and law enforcement officers.
-The week-long residency camp is structured to promote educational and learning opportunities for youth ages 15-17, in the areas of law enforcement, military, leadership, cultural diversity, personal development, physical fitness, and social and interpersonal skills.

 Get The Latest News!